SFDO-Tooling/CumulusCI/cli/README.md

     Options:
       --run-tests  If True, run tests as part of the deployment.
 Defaults to False
+      --no-exit    If True, do not exit on exception.
+Instead, throw the exception so the caller can handle it.
+This is used to allow for retrying a managed package installation if the package is unavailable.
+Defaults to False
       --help       Show this message and exit.

 cumulusci dev run_tests --help